NawresIng/GildedRose-Refactoring-Kata-By-NBR/README.md

 Refactoring code ...

 Step 5:
-Conception for the solution using  deseign pattern
+Conception for the solution using  deseign pattern as Factory